 nginx: image: nginx

 Save the file and exit.
-We just need to start the Nginx container as a background process with the following command:
+Start the Nginx container as a background process with the following command:

 - docker-compose up -d

-The Nginx image will be downloaded and then the container will be started in the background.
+Docker Compose will download the Nginx image and the container will start in the background.

 CONTAINER ID for the container.
-List of all the containers that are running:
+List all of the containers that are running with the following command: